shaynereedsmith/bus-mall/user_stories.md

 ---
 # Focus Group Participant
-As a *Focus Group Participant* I want to select my favorite product so that Bus-Mall will better know what I want.
+As a *Focus Group Participant* I want to select my favorite product so that Bus-Mall will better know what I am interested in buying.

+As a *Focus Group Participant* I want an interface that is pleasing and easy to use because I'm not interested in fumbling with an application.

+As a *Focus Group Participant* I want clear and concise directions so I'm not confused.

+As a *Focus Group Participant* I want to know the results of my choices because that is a complete user experience.